 In 2004, in connection with the Acquisition, the Company changed its fiscal year-end to September 30 from November 30.
 As such, we restated our prior quarters starting October 1, 2003, under the new fiscal year format, to enhance comparability between periods.
 Due to this change in fiscal year-end, our 2004 fiscal year consists of the ten-months ended September 30, 2004, while our 2005 fiscal year is the full twelve-month period ending September 30, 2005.
 Our discussion of the current twelve-month fiscal year ended September 30, 2005 is presented as the comparison of the twelve-month fiscal year ended September 30, 2004.
-The twelve months ended September 30, 2004 are unaudited and were derived from the audited fiscal year financial results for the ten months ended September 30, 2004 and the audited fiscal year financial results for the fiscal year ended November 30, 2003.
-Our discussion of the prior ten-month fiscal year is presented as the comparison of the ten months ended September 30, 2004 to the ten months ended September 30, 2003.
-The ten months ended September 30, 2003 are unaudited and were derived from the audited fiscal year financial results for the twelve months ended November 30, 2003.
+The twelve months ended September 30, 2004 are unaudited and were derived from the audited fiscal year financial results for the ten months ended September 30, 2004 and the audited fiscal year financial results for the fiscal year is presented as the comparison of the ten months ended November 30, 2003.
+The ten months ended September 30, 2003 are unaudited and were derived from the audited fiscal year financial results for the ten months ended September 30, 2003 are unaudited and were derived fiscal year financial results for the twelve months ended September 30, 2003 are unaudited and were derived from the audited fiscal year financial results for the twelve months ended September 30, 2003.

 In connection with the Acquisition, a new accounting basis was established for the Company as of the acquisition date based upon an allocation of the purchase price to the underlying net assets acquired.
 As such, financial information for each of the ten and the twelve months ended September 30, 2004 is separated into pre-acquisition and post-acquisition periods as a result of the change in accounting basis that occurred relating to the Acquisition.
-That is for the twelve-month period ended September 30, 2004, we have presented our operating results and cash flows separately for the pre-acquisition five-month period ended February 29, 2004 and the post-acquisition, seven-month period ended September 30, 2004.
-The financial information for the ten months ended September 30, 2004 is separated into the pre-acquisition three-month period ended February 29, 2004 and the post-acquisition, seven-month period ended September 30, 2004.
+That is for the twelve-month period ended September 30, 2004, we have presented our operating results and cash flows separately for the pre-acquisition five-month period ended February 29, 2004 and the post-acquisition, seven-month period ended September 30, 2004 is separated into the pre-acquisition three-month period ended February 29, 2004 and the post-acquisition three-month period ended February 29, 2004 and the post-acquisition three-month period ended February 29, 2004 and the post-acquisition three-month period ended February 29, 2004 and the post-acquisition three-month period ended February 29, 2004 and the post-acquisition three-month period ended February 29, 2004 and the post-acquisition three-month period ended February 29, 2004 and the post-acquisition, seven-month period ended September 30, 2004.